JasonJWilliamsNY/stars-2019/camp-reminders.md

 will be asked to pick up their child as soon as possible.

-4. To maintain a safe environment in the laboratory, students should avoid open-toed shoes (sandles).
-Shorts are permissable, but should not be overly short.
+4. To maintain a safe environment in the laboratory, students should avoid open-toed shoes (sandals).
+Shorts are permissible, but should not be overly short.
 We will not be working with dangerous laboratory equipment or chemicals, but we are preparing students for future work where laboratory dress code and protective equipment will be required (See [OSHA standards](https://www.osha.gov/Publications/laboratory/OSHA3404laboratory-safety-guidance.pdf) - or, a good short summary of common